Scott Klingenbeck: Early career

 A native of Cincinnati, Ohio, Klingenbeck graduated from Oak Hills High School in 1989, and attended Allegany College of Maryland and Ohio State University.
+He won 10 games for the Buckeyes in 1990 and 11 in 1991, both of which rank among the top 10 single season win totals in program history.
+He led the team in innings pitched both seasons, as well.
 In 1991, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.
-He was selected by the Orioles in the 5th round of the 1992 MLB Draft.